Join the Better Chicken Initiative

 We work hand-in-hand with forward-thinking food businesses at every level and in every industry to improve the lives of chickens across their supply chains.
 Thanks to you, food industry leaders have already started stepping up for chickens in a major way—and hundreds of millions of birds will live better lives:

-- Last year, retail giant Whole Foods Market pledged to work with the Global Animal Partnership (GAP) to source chicken exclusively from slower-growing breeds with better living conditions.
+- In early 2016, retail giant Whole Foods Market pledged to work with the Global Animal Partnership (GAP) to source chicken exclusively from slower-growing breeds with better living conditions.

-- In 2016, all five of the top food service companies, which provide dining options to universities, businesses, entertainment venues, and stadiums across the country, committed to better chicken.
+- Later that year, all five of the top food service companies, which provide dining options to universities, businesses, entertainment venues, and stadiums across the country, committed to better chicken.
 Over 100 million chickens will benefit from these policy changes every year!

 With your support, more companies will follow their lead.
 Our momentum is stronger than ever—be sure to sign up for our email list to stay up-to-date on the progress we make together!